neroden/timetable_kit/README.rst

 It uses Weasyprint to convert HTML timetables to PDF timetables.

 It's packaged as a package with Poetry, so presumably requires Poetry to install.

+One of the tools uses the LXML module to parse Amtrak's station web pages.

 Further Documentation
 =====================